carbon-design-system/carbon-preprocess-svelte/README.md

 ```

 > [!NOTE]
 > This is a plugin and not a Svelte preprocessor.
 It should be added to the list of `vite.plugins`.
-For Vite set-ups, this plugin is only run when building the app.
+For Vite set-ups, this plugin _is not run_ during development and is only executed when building the app (i.e., `vite build`).
 For Rollup and Webpack, you should conditionally apply the plugin to only execute when building for production.

 #### SvelteKit